10quality/wordpress-woo-license-keys-ninja-forms/README.txt

 = Dependencies? =

-Requires [License Keys for WooCommerce](https://wordpress.org/plugins/woo-license-keys/) and [Ninja Forms](https://wordpress.org/plugins/ninja-forms/) plugins to be installed and activated in your Wordpress setup.
+Requires [License Keys for WooCommerce](https://wordpress.org/plugins/woo-license-keys/) and [Ninja Forms](https://wordpress.org/plugins/ninja-forms/) plugins to be installed and activated in your WordPress setup.

 = How to use the field? =